Hiring business drives LinkedIn's revenue beat

 Analysts on average were expecting a profit of 52 cents per share on revenue of $611.6 million, according to Thomson Reuters I/B/E/S.

-On revenue forecast missing the estimate, BMO's Salmon said it was more likely that the expectations were a little higher.

-Up to Thursday's close, the stock had fallen more than 6 pct this year, underperforming the 7.9 percent rise in the broader S&P 500 index .SPX.
+Up to Thursday's close, the stock had fallen more than 6 pct this year, underperforming the 7.92 percent rise in the broader S&P 500 index.

 (Reporting by Arathy S Nair and Lehar Maan in Bangalore; Editing by Maju Samuel and Saumyadeb Chakrabarty)